xkortex/qmk_firmware/keyboards/mitosis/keymaps/ubergrok/readme.md

     - "Purple" (both Red and Blue): Functions layer

   This tri-state layer mechanism is a bit similar to Planck and Preonic's "Raise," "Lower," and "Adjust."
+  This tri-state layer mechanism is a bit similar to Planck and Preonic's "Raise," "Lower," and "Adjust."

 - The base layer is QWERTY.
   [Colemak][], [Dvorak][], and [Workman][] may be toggled using `Red`+`Blue`+`Z`.